acoupi/acoupi/docs/explanation/data_schema.md

 A response object represents a single response received by the device when sending a message.
 It contains information about the response, such as the date and time when the message was sent, the status of the response (i.e. success, failed, error, timeout), and the content of the response.
 A response can be created by instantiating a [**`data.Response`**][acoupi.data.Response] class.

+???
+Info "Leveraging Pydantic for defining data schemas"

+    We use the [**Pydantic**](https://docs.pydantic.dev/dev/) library to build acoupi data objects.